pip-services/pip-services-docs/content/en/net/commons/run/parameters.md

 - **value**: object - new value for map element.

 #### SetDefaults
-Set default values from a specified Parameters object and returns a new Parameters object.
+Sets default values from a specified Parameters object and returns a new Parameters object.

 > `public` [Parameters](../parameters) SetDefaults([Parameters](../parameters) defaultParameters)